 If there’s an agreement on $500–$1,000+ commission being the threshold for high-ticket offers, then many SaaS affiliate programs could also qualify for the high-ticket category.
 The highest commissions paid for bigger value deals in SaaS can certainly amount to over $1,000 at times.

-At Supermetrics, we have a maximum commission amount of $800 for standard affiliate sales.
-These are 20% recurring commissions, which means the affiliates get paid every time the referred clients renew their license.
+At Supermetrics, we have no maximum commission amount for partner sales.
+For online purchases, we pay 20% recurring commissions, which means our partners get paid every time the referred clients renew their license.
 Our product prices go up when clients need more users, accounts, or data sources per license.
 This makes higher commissions possible for bigger value deals.
-And we have several affiliates who’ve earned well over $1,000 on a single commission.
+And we have several partners who’ve earned well over $1,000 on a single commission.

 But this doesn’t mean that we would promote ourselves as a high-ticket affiliate program.
 It’s cumulative affiliate earnings that determine your success in this industry, not the maximum amount of an individual commission.
 The frequency of your commissions matters a lot.
 And that’s why affiliates usually end up earning more from recurring commissions in the long term.